zainab0217/terraform_python/README.md

-launched RDS & EC2 instances on the top of terraform automated it using python script
+launched RDS & EC2 instances on the top of terraform

+Also launched Wordpress on it using python script